 According to historical sources, St. Bede’s real name is Benedict Bishop West Saxon Bīeda.
 St. Bede was a church historian and recorded the history of Christianity in England up to the present day.
 The probable year of his birth is 673, and the place is Northumbria, somewhere near the town of Jarrow.

 In the anonymously written Life of Ceolfrith, there is a mention of an incident involving the young Bede.
 The plague of 686 swept through Ceolfrith’s monastery, kidnapping most of the chanting monks from the church choir, leaving only the abbot and a boy he had as an apprentice alive.
 This young man “is now a priest in the same monastery and praises the wonderful deeds of the abbot, both in word and in writing, before all who wish to know them.”

 What is the Venerable Bede famous for?

 According to the apocryphal writings, St. Bede is famous because, in addition to his lessons and Psalms, St. Bede was also working on an Anglo-Saxon translation of the Gospel of John and a book of quotations from the writings of St. Isidore of Seville (celebrated on April 4).
-On the Thursday before the Ascension, the saint’s breathing became increasingly labored and his legs began to swell.
-‘Study quickly,’ he said to those who wrote after his dictation, ‘for I don’t know how much longer I can go on.
+On the Thursday before the Ascension, the saint’s breathing became increasingly labored, and his legs swelled.
+‘Study quickly,’ he said to those who wrote after his dictation, ‘for I don’t know how long I can go on.
 The Lord may call me to Him at any moment.”

 After Wednesday morning, at the third hour, a procession with the relics of the saints in the monastery was held, after which the brothers went to Mass, leaving Monk Wilbert with Bede.
 He remembered that there was still a chapter to be written from the book the Saint had dictated, but he did not want to disturb Bede at his dying hour.
 Then St. Bede said to him, “Don’t bother.
 Take the pen and write quickly.”